exonum/exonum-doc/src/get-started/java-binding.md

 in each committed block.
 When using `AbstractService`, the hash list must be defined in the schema class that implements [`Schema`][schema] interface; when implementing `Service` directly – in the service itself.

+!!! note "Example of a Service Schema with a single Merkelized collection"

+    ```java
+    class FooSchema implements Schema {
+      private final String namespace;
+      private final View view;

+      /**
+       * Creates a schema belonging to the service instance with the given name.
+       * The database state is determined by the given view.
+       */
+      FooSchema(String serviceName, View view) {
+        /* Use a service name as a namespace to distinguish
+           collections of this service instance from other instances
+           and enable multiple services of the same type. */
+        this.namespace = serviceName;
+        this.view = view;
+      }

+      @Override
+      public List<HashCode> getStateHashes() {
+        /* This schema has a single Merkelized map which contents
+           must be verified by the consensus algorithm to be the same
+           on each node.
+Hence we return the index hash of this collection. */
+        return Collections.singletonList(testMap().getIndexHash());
+      }

+      /**
+       * Creates a test ProofMap.
+       *
+       * <p>Such factory methods may be used in transactions and read requests
+       * to create a collection of a certain type and name.
+Here,
+       * a ProofMap with String keys and values is created with a full name
+       * "<service name>.test-map".
+       */
+      ProofMapIndexProxy<String, String> testMap() {
+        var fullName = fullIndexName("test-map");
+        return ProofMapIndexProxy.newInstance(fullName, view, string(),
+            string());
+      }

+      /** Creates a full index name given its simple name. */
+      private String fullIndexName(String name) {
+        return namespace + "." + name;
+      }
+    }
+    ```

 #### Serialization